vr-components/css-vr-boilerplate/README.md

 The library provides:

 1. Camera, viewport and world origin setup
-2. VR Devices detection and fullscreen setup.
+2. VR Devices detection and fullscreen and zero sensor mechanisms.
-3. Mouse camera lookup when so you can create VR content without having a headset.
+3. Mouse camera lookup so you can create VR content without having a headset.
 4. Head orientation tracking if an HMD is available.

 How to use it:

 No time for reading?
-Just look at the [example](https://vr-components.github.io/css-vr-boilerplate/examples/index.html)
+Just look at the [example](https://vr-components.github.io/css-vr-boilerplate/examples/index.html).
+You can zero the sensors by pressing 'z'

 Steps: